pacifics/PassDao/README.md

 ## The Funding Smart Contract

-The Funding smart contract (files Funding.sol + AccountManager.sol + Token.sol) is used only for the primary funfing and has the next main functions:
+Smart contract used for the preliminary funding of the Dao.
+Each Eth address has to be associated with a partner included in the mailing list to become a shareholder of the Dao.
+All Eth addresses can refund for the amount sent and not funded.

+Main functions:

 - IntentionToFund: default function to send Eth to the Funding smart contract.